Zheng-Bote/gha-gh-pages_minima/README.md

 ### Jeckyll Minima theme

 [Minima v3](https://github.com/jekyll/minima) It's Jekyll's default (and first) theme.
 It's what you get when you run jekyll new.

+### automated Breadcrumbs in GH-Pages

+easy to use _Javascript function_, documentation comming soon.

 <p align="right">(<a href="#top">back to top</a>)</p>